mvanderkamp/westures/README.md

   }

   end(state) {
-    const {x,y} = state.getInputsInPhase('end')[0].current.point;
-    return {x,y};
+    return state.getInputsInPhase('end')[0].current.point;
   }
 }
 ```

-There are problems with this example, so I don't recommend using it as an actual
+There are problems with this example, so it should not be used as an actual Tap
-Tap gesture, but it gives you the basic idea.
+gesture, it is just here to represent the basic idea of a custom gesture.

 The default hooks for all Gestures simply return null.
 Data will only be
 forwarded to bound handlers when a non-null value is returned by a hook.